brainstormforce/header-footer-elementor/readme.txt

 - New: Post Info Widget
 - New: Breadcrumbs Widget
 - New: Scroll to Top extension added
+- Improvement: Revamped settings page UI/UX.
+A redesigned interface for better usability and seamless navigation.

 = 1.6.47 =
 - Fix: This update addressed a security bug.
 Props to Wordfence for privately reporting it to our team.
 Please make sure you are using the latest version on your website.